Fridah-Alwanga/Pitch/README.md

 ## User Story
-1.Comment on the different pitches posted py other uses.
+1.Comment on the different pitches posted py other uses.<br>
-2.See the pitches posted by other uses.
+2.See the pitches posted by other uses.<br>
-3.Register to be allowed to log in to the application 4.Submit a pitch to a specific category of their choice.
+3.Register to be allowed to log in to the application<br>
+4.Submit a pitch to a specific category of their choice.<br>

 ## Technology used